phuse-org/SENDConform/doc/SHACL-AnimalSubject-Age-Details.md

     sh:conforms false
 </pre>
 <br/>
 The report lists the Age value and Age outcome IRI, but not the AnimalSubject associated with the offending value.
-SPARQL can be used to identify the Animal Subject using the Age Outcome IRI identified in teh report.
+SPARQL can be used to identify the Animal Subject using the Age Outcome IRI identified in the report.
 Source file: [/SPARQL/Animal-Age-LT0.rq](https://github.com/phuse-org/SENDConform/blob/master/SPARQL/Animal-Age-LT0.rq)
 <pre class='sparql'>
   SELECT ?animalLabel
   WHERE{